 For a detailed look at the statutes and regulations for small animals, see the Pet Animal Act, Article 17 of the Kansas Department of Agriculture Statutes

-Protect your pets this winter!
+Protect your pets this spring!

-Protect your pet from these common winter
+Protect your pet from these common spring poisons:

 Here are some tips to assist with you with your decision: